 Of all the thriving metropolises in the world, Hong Kong has one of the most unique and beautiful skylines that could not be seen in any other city in the world.

 With the deep and wide Victoria harbor in the center, the city sprawls vibrantly on both sides of the harbor before it is hugged by rugged mountain ranges – the rapid growth of its population and scarcity of flatland had both offices and apartment buildings to go higher and higher, making Hong Kong a city with the most number of high-rise buildings in the world; with Manhattan came in third, after Shenzhen in China.

 That makes Hong Kong’s skyline so one-of-a-kind.
 The mountains and the water that reflects the neon lights in a city never sleeps.
 It’s called the “one-million-dollar night view” and it’s such a magnificent sight.
 Just to make it even more dynamic, “A symphony of lights” is the world’s largest, permanent multimedia light and music show that runs every night at 8 pm, with 40 buildings on the Hong Kong island turn on their lights and laser beams that should be best viewed on the other side of the harbor.

-With 7 million people living in such a compact space, there’s no lack of places that you could get a feel of this concrete jungle while you are visiting.
-Well, I have a list of places that you could basically enjoy the view for free – and here I mean that the place does not require an entrance fee, nor do you have to pay extra for the view.
+With 7 million people living in such a compact space, there’s no lack of places where you could get a feel of this concrete jungle while you are visiting.
+Well, I have a list of places where you could basically enjoy the view for free – and here I mean that the place does not require an entrance fee, nor do you have to pay extra for the view.
 Some of my suggestions are public transportation, you still need a ticket for the ride; it’s a great way to see the city while you are in motion.